Job Title: Human Resources Director

 Under the supervision of the Evening Events Manager, the Evening Events Assistant is a key member of the events team.
 This position works closely with the Evening Events Manager to market, sell, and organize evening tours, receptions, and space rentals.
-Candidates must have a bachelor’s degree with two years of experience working in event production.
+Candidates must have a bachelor’s degree with two to three years of experience working in event production.
 Strong writing and communication skills are essential.
 This is a full time position.

-The highest priority is to assist the Manager of Evening Events with programs occurring after 5pm.
+-The highest priority is to assist the Manager of Evening Events with programs occurring after 5pm.
 Must have a flexible schedule, as events occur on weekends, weekdays, and evenings.
-This position does require long periods of standing, as well as moving and lifting furniture.
+This position does require long periods of standing, as well as some moving and lifting furniture.

-- Communicate and work internally with other Museum department
+-Communicate and work internally with other Museum departments

-A bachelor’s degree and at least two years of event production experience;
+· A bachelor’s degree and at least two-three years of event production experience;